-A further symptom of the nonlinearity that exists in the cochlea is the behaviour that is observed under the influence of a signal composed of two distinct tones.
-It is firstly seen that when the ear is excited by such a stimulus two-tone suppression occurs.
+A further symptom of the non-linearity that exists in the cochlea is the behaviour that is observed under the influence of a signal composed of two distinct tones.
+Firstly, when the ear is excited by such a stimulus two-tone suppression occurs.
 That is, the frequency spectrum of the response contains the expected two amplitude peaks, however, these are smaller than each would be in the absence of the other tone \cite{ruggero1992two}.
-Further, it has been known since the 18\textsuperscript{th} century that in such a situation the ear also detects additional tones, variously known as combination tones, distortion products or Tartini's tones after the Italian violinist Giuseppe Tartini \cite{helmholtz1875sensations, robles1997two, julicher2001physical}.
-Close to bifurcation, the nonlinearity in \eqref{eq:hopf} gives products that can account for these phenomena \cite{julicher2001physical, duke2008critical}.
+Further, in this situation the ear also detects additional tones, variously known as combination tones, distortion products or Tartini's tones \cite{helmholtz1875sensations, robles1997two, julicher2001physical}.
+Close to bifurcation, the non-linearity in \eqref{eq:hopf} gives products that can account for these phenomena \cite{julicher2001physical, duke2008critical}.

-In this work, we will combine the capabilities of Hopf resonators with recent breakthroughs in understanding the acoustic coupling that occurs between hair cells \cite{ammari2019fully}.
-We will study the acoustic pressure on the (two-dimensional) surface of the basilar membrane and will explore a model based on the standard wave equation for the propagation of sound waves, but with the addition of a ``$|z|^2z$''-inspired forcing term.
-A thorough discussion of the evidence supporting the modelling of hair cells as compressible elements that are excited by a pressure wave in the cochlea is given in \cite{bell2005underwater, bell2018perspectives}, while the implications of such a model are explored in \cite{ammari2019fully}.
-We will show that when subjected to Hopf-type amplification and coupled by variations in acoustic pressure, a simple model of a linear array of hair cells can describe many of the above behaviours.